boylesoftware/x2node-ws-resources/README.md

 * `prepareRead(txCtx)` - Called before the transaction is started and before the fetch DBO used to read the record is created.
 By the time the hook is called, the `querySpec` and `queryParams` properties on the transaction context are constructed using the default handler logic.
 The hook can modify these objects and thus influence the resulting fetch DBO.

 * `beforeRead(txCtx)` - Called after transaction is started but before the DBO is executed.
+The DBO is already constructed by this point and cannot be changed.

 * `afterRead(txCtx, record)` - Called after the DBO is executed but before the transaction is committed.
 The `record` argument is the fetched record (this hook is not called if the record was not found because the handler generates an error).
 The function must return a record object (or a promise of it) that will be used for the response.
 In the simplest case it simply returns the `record` argument passed into it.